 Homelessness services in Luxembourg

-- Serve the City: volunteering organisation supporting homeless people and children in need in Luxembourg.
-Find out more online.
+- Serve the City: volunteering organization supporting homeless people and children in need in Luxembourg.

 - Caritas: charitable organization offering homeless shelters throughout the winter.

 Animal services in Luxembourg